20k/crapmud_documentation/README.md

 ## API

-The official client uses HTTP 1.1 GET requests, however any (1.1) request will work as the server does not distinguish, additionally your connection must be persistent to work correctly.
-Fill in the body for all below commands.
-The port is 6750
+The official client uses websockets on 6760, the server will respond back to you in whichever mode you pick (text/binary), however be aware that endpoints that respond in binary will not work in text mode

+As the websocket mode is new, there may be bugs, please let me know if you find any

-#### Experimental
+#### Deprecated

-There is a semi experimental websockets implementation available on 6760, use text mode.
-This will likely become the default in the future for custom clients as the HTTP implementation is slightly badly behaved
+There is a deprecated HTTP implementation on 6750 that will be removed in a future update

 ### Client -> Server